MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

     ![Prepare](./media/contoso-migration-tfs-vsts/prep3.png)

-4. They can now see that both the IdentityMapLog.csv and the import.json file have been created in a new folder.
+4. They can now see that both the identitymaplog.CSV and the `import.json` file have been created in a new folder.

     ![Prepare](./media/contoso-migration-tfs-vsts/prep4.png)

-5. The import.json file provides import settings.
+5. The `import.json` file provides import settings.
 It includes information such as the desired organization name, and storage account information.
 Most of the fields are populated automatically.
 Some fields required user input.
-Contoso opens the file, and adds the Azure DevOps Services organization name to be created: **contosodevmigration**.
-With this name, their Azure DevOps Services URL will be **contosodevmigration.visualstudio.com**.
+Contoso opens the file, and adds the Azure DevOps Services organization name to be created: `contosodevmigration`.
+With this name, their Azure DevOps Services URL will be `contosodevmigration.visualstudio.com`.

     ![Prepare](./media/contoso-migration-tfs-vsts/prep5.png)